 4) Decide which CPF Life you want

-Some people have broken down CPF to an absolute science (I have not).
+Some people have broken down CPF to an absolute science.

 And that science tells you that certain CPF strategies have numerical advantages over other CPF strategies.
 I'm not going to go over them in too much detail, but you should probably get formal advice on that.